 There are a number of ways in which symbol misuse can happen.

-Misconception that the is a universal kosher symbol.
+There is a misconception that the is a universal kosher symbol.
 A manufacturer in Turkey, supervised by the local rabbinate, begins to export jelly to the United States.
 Erroneously told that the is the generic kosher symbol in the United States, the company begins using it without certification.

 A major New York supermarket chain introduces a new line of canned meat and pasta.
 In order to create a mock-up of the new label, the supermarket graphics department takes an existing label of OU-certified canned peas and carrots.
-The designers accidentally copy the OU.
+The designers accidentally copy the .

 A beverage manufacturer applies for OU certification.
 During our inspection of the plant, we learn that the beverages are pasteurized on the same equipment used to pasteurize non-kosher grape drinks.
 We tell the manufacturer that we cannot certify his products.
-Determined to increase sales, company executives decide to use the OU anyway.
+Determined to increase sales, company executives decide to use the anyway.

 Accidental Kashrut Violation: